k8ssandra/k8ssandra-operator/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

         <td><b>readOnlyRootFilesystem</b></td>
         <td>boolean</td>
         <td>
           ReadOnlyRootFilesystem makes the cassandra container to be run with a read-only root filesystem.
-Currently only functional when used with the new k8ssandra-client config builder (Cassandra 4.1 and newer and HCD)<br/>
+This is enabled by default when using OSS Cassandra 4.1.0 and or newer, DSE 6.8 and newer (from datastax/dse-mgmtapi-6_8 repository) or HCD.
+If serverImage override is used, this setting defaults to false.<br/>
         </td>
         <td>false</td>
       </tr><tr>